Dvangstad/readme-generator/READMETEST.md

-Hello this is my project: TEST
+Hello this is my project: dfsf
-My name is 123
+My name is sdfsd
-I am 432
+I am sdfsd
+The directons to install this project are: sdfs your size choice is: large